Lesson 2 | Abstraction |

 options are.
 However, when the product is being manufactured, you need information such as cost of production and the length of time to

+produce it.
 In short, to create an abstraction means to represent a real entity in a useful manner for a specific problem.
 Questions about context, level

 of detail, and time frame help determine whether the representation you create is